The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: The pristine nature of

-Conversely, C2 shows a lower $\rm HeII/H_\gamma$ ratio while maintaining the high EW(HeII) characteristic of PopIII stars.
-However, unlike the diagnostics shown in Fig.~\ref{fig:fig1}, the $\rm HeII/H_\gamma$ ratio may be significantly affected by dust as it combines UV and optical lines.
-The presence of dust would decrease the $\rm HeII/H_\gamma$ without affecting EW(HeII), implying that C2 could be a self-polluted or hybrid PopIII system enriched by recent PopIII SNe.
-As discussed in Maiolino et al. (submitted), an extinction of only $A_V \sim 0.25$ would be sufficient to match our PopIII predictions when adopting the extinction curve from \citealt{Sun2026}.
+Conversely, C2 shows a lower $\rm HeII/H\gamma$ ratio while maintaining the high EW(HeII) characteristic of PopIII stars.
+However, unlike the diagnostics shown in Fig.~\ref{fig:fig1}, the $\rm HeII/H\gamma$ ratio may be significantly affected by dust as it combines UV and optical lines.
+The presence of dust would decrease the $\rm HeII/H\gamma$ without affecting EW(HeII), implying that C2 could be a self-polluted or hybrid PopIII system enriched by recent PopIII SNe.
+As discussed in \citealt{maiolino+26}, an extinction of only $A_V \sim 0.25$ would be sufficient to match our PopIII predictions when adopting the extinction curve from \citealt{Sun2026}.
 Using instead the flatter relation derived by \citealt{Markov2025} we estimate $A_V \sim 1.4$.
 This implies larger dust masses $\leq 50\,M_\odot$ for a very compact configuration, which can however be provided by a few Pair Instability Supernovae, each one producing $>10\,M_{\odot}$ of dust \citep{Nozawa2003, Schneider2004}.
-An alternative scenario involves extremely high gas densities ($n_H \geq 10^5\rm cm^{-3}$), which would increase EW(HeII) while maintaining a similar $\rm HeII/H_\gamma$ ratio (see Fig.~3 of Maiolino et al., (submitted) which reports the high-$n_H$ predictions of our models).
-This would also suggest that C2 is a hybrid galaxy, consistent with the interpretation of \"Ubler et al., (submitted).
+An alternative scenario involves very high gas densities, as shown by the high-density ($n_H=10^6 cm^{-3}$) models reported in Fig. \ref{fig:fig2} with lighter colors.
+For PopIII stars, the continuum at the wavelength of HeII is dominated by 2-photon emission \citep[e.g.][]{Raiter+10}, which is heavily suppressed at $n_H \geq 10^5\rm cm^{-3}$.
+For this reason, the high-density models have much higher EW(HeII) while maintaining a similar $\rm HeII/H\gamma$ ratio.
+This would also suggest that C2 is a hybrid galaxy, consistent with the interpretation of \citealt{ubler+26}.

 Given these findings, we will now focus on the interpretation of the C1 component of {\it Hebe} as an archetypal pure PopIII system.